Leach's storm petrel: Distribution and habitat

 It is strictly pelagic outside the breeding season, and this, together with its remote breeding sites, makes Leach's petrel a difficult bird to see from land.
 Only in storms might this species be pushed into headlands.
 Unlike the European storm petrel, it does not follow ships.
 In Europe, the best chance of seeing this species is in September in Liverpool Bay between north Wales and England.
 Strong north-westerlies funnel migrating Leach's petrels into this bay.
+Small numbers also breed off the coast of South Africa.
 British ornithologists Robert Atkinson and John Ainslie observed the communities of Leach's petrel on the remote Scottish islands of North Rona between 16 July and 12 August 1936, and on Sula Sgeir between 3 and 4 August 1939.
 The bird was first photographed at the nest in 1958, on Eilean Mor, one of the Flannan Isles off the west coast of the Outer Hebrides in Scotland, by Jo Moran.